cybercongress/go-cyber/docs/cyberd.md

 Ideal consensus computer is a computer in which:

 ```
-the sum of all *individual agents* computations and memory
+the sum of all computations and memory available for individuals
 is equal to
-the sum of all verified by agents computations and memory of a *consensus computer*
+the sum of all verified computations and memory of a *consensus computer*
 ```

 We know that: